rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

 Don't let the benign name, *unit of account*, fool you.
-In the future this will be people's first encounter with Bitcoin, as a unit of account.
+In the future this will be people's first encounter with Bitcoin, as a *unit of account*.

-A unit of account is *-the-* measure of value, the measure of value that all human beings can agree upon such that our subjective and continuously changing perception of
- *value* can be rendered knowable.
+A *unit of account* is *-the-* measure of value, the measure of value that all human beings can agree upon such that our subjective and continuously changing perception of value can be rendered knowable.
 In other words, this is the *price* in a market.

 ???+ info "Bentleys and Cristals"